 After an early morning traditional breakfast of Kaya toast and strong Kopi (coffee), head to the Chinese and Japanese gardens to give yourself a relaxing, easy introduction to the city among the early morning joggers, occasional Tai Chi practitioners and the odd gardener or two.

 This vast open space is great for a stroll (or a jog if you are feeling energetic) and enjoy the serene surroundings.
 The stone bridges, open bodies of water, statues and pagodas all scream oriental indulgence and give you a subtle taste of the many Asian influences that make up Singapore.
 The bonsai garden is a personal favourite of mine and feeding the turtles at the live turtle and tortoise museum is always fun for those with kids!
-The early morning is the perfect time to explore this vast open space before it gets too hot, just make sure to take a bottle of water with you, or even a picnic if you want to eat breakfast in the picturesque surroundings.
+The early morning is the perfect time to explore this vast open space before it gets too hot, just make sure to take a decent water bottle with you, or even a picnic if you want to eat breakfast in the picturesque surroundings.

 The Botanical Gardens.